 - 6.1.
 Undertake a housing needs analysis for the precinct to identify the appropriate mix of dwelling types, tenures, sizes and price-points necessary to support a diverse, health and socially sustainable community.
-The analysis should have regard to the intended provision of social and affordable housing, consider the needs of renters, investors and owner occupiers and the CommunitesPlus process measures to ensure a diverse, inclusive, healthy, socially connected, liveable, energy efficient and sustainable community. - 6.2.
+For the Waterloo Metro Quarter, the analysis should have regard to the intended provision of social and affordable housing, consider the needs of renters, investors and owner occupiers and the CommunitiesPlus process measures to ensure a diverse, inclusive, healthy, socially connected, liveable, energy efficient and sustainable community. - 6.2.
 Demonstrate how the proposed planning controls will support the achievement of housing and tenure objectives. - 6.3.
-Consider how social housing in the precinct is to be replaced and identify guiding principles and / or potential options for the appropriate distribution throughout the precinct to ensure positive social outcomes. - 6.4.
-Identify and assess the range of mechanisms/models available to maximise affordable housing, noting the minimum target of 5% 10% of new floorspace referenced in the draft Central District Plan, or any greater target if NSW government policy changes.
+Consider how social housing in the precinct is to be replaced and identify guiding principles and / or potential options for the appropriate distribution throughout the precinct to ensure positive social outcomes. - 6.4.6.3.
+Identify and assess the range of mechanisms/models available to maximise affordable housing, noting the minimum target maximise the minimum affordable housing, target of 5% 10% of new floorspace referenced in the draft Central District Plan [Link REDWatch], or any greater target if NSW government policy changes.